momor666/markdown-preview-enhanced-with-litvis/README.md

 # Markdown preview enhanced with litvis

 This project is a fork of [`markdown-preview-enhanced`](https://github.com/shd101wyy/markdown-preview-enhanced), which is a popular [Atom package](https://atom.io/packages/markdown-preview-enhanced) for previewing markdown files.
-Most of the code in this fork is inherited from the upstream repository and is thus a courtesy of [@shd101wyy](https://github.com/shd101wyy) and other [contributors](https://github.com/shd101wyy/markdown-preview-enhanced/graphs/contributors) to `markdown-preview-enhanced`.
+Most of the code in this fork is inherited from the upstream repository and is thus courtesy of [@shd101wyy](https://github.com/shd101wyy) and other [contributors](https://github.com/shd101wyy/markdown-preview-enhanced/graphs/contributors) to `markdown-preview-enhanced`.

 The fork produces an Atom package called [`markdown-preview-enhanced-with-litvis`](https://atom.io/packages/markdown-preview-enhanced-with-litvis), which enables _Literate Visualisation_ ([litvis](http://litvis.org/)) in rendered markdown previews.

-Litvis functionality has been designed and developed at [giCentre](https://www.gicentre.net/) by [Jo Wood](https://github.com/orgs/gicentre/people/jwoLondon), [Alexander Kachkaev](https://github.com/orgs/gicentre/people/kachkaev) and [Jason Dykes](https://github.com/orgs/gicentre/people/jsndyks).
+Litvis functionality has been designed and developed at [giCentre](https://www.gicentre.net/) by [Jo Wood](https://github.com/jwoLondon), [Alexander Kachkaev](https://github.com/kachkaev) and [Jason Dykes](https://github.com/jsndyks).
 This research was in part supported by the EU under the EC Grant Agreement No. FP7-IP-608142 to Project [VALCRI](http://valcri.org/).

-## Setup
+## Setup for Atom Users

 ### Via Atom’s GUI

-1. Go to _Preferences_ → _Packages_ and disable `markdown-preview` (standard Atom’s preview tool)
+1. Go to _Preferences_ → _Packages_ and disable `markdown-preview` (Atom’s standard preview tool)

 1. If you are using `markdown-preview-enhanced`, temporary disable it too while you are trying out this fork.